January 30 and February 2, 2017

 After lunch we went up to her floor and talked shop in a conference room with a panoramic cityscape view.
 I was forever distracted.
 I imagined the rows of ginko trees below to be aflame with bright colors in autumn.

 A recent realization was that Japan was the capital of convenience stores in Asia.
 One such Japanese chain was Family Mart, a subsidiary of Itochu.
 A date with my trainee-turned-friend Yuka at their HQ in Ikebukuro was a no-brainer.

 Unlike at Itochu HQ, I could not go up to their offices at Sunshine 60.
 Staff was allowed to receive visitors only at the lobby.
 No biggie though.
-Yuka rounded up former trainees from different years: Junko from the maiden batch some 4 years before, Aki from 2 years ago, and Nao from Yuka’s batch.
+Yuka rounded up former trainees from different years: Junko from the maiden batch some four years before, Aki from two years ago, and Nao from Yuka’s batch.
 We had a brief catch-up at Seattle’s Best downstairs before they all had to – dutifully – hurry back to work.
 And it was sundown when I got there!

 3rd W: Waseda University

 The highlight of this unofficial trip was a visit to our partner in the international academic community.
 Apart from a student exchange program, Waseda University also sent staff for English classes.
 As a faculty member, I was most curious to see one of Japan’s most prestigious private universities.